MBrugnaroto/Trips-Data-Pipeline/README.md

 $ make clean
 ```

-Note: You can individually starts the components env.
-Just run the make command with the following parameters: system/env, docker/source, docker/airflow or docker/datawarehouse.
+Note: You can individually starts the env components using make command.
 But keep in mind that some components have dependencies.

 With environment up you can access the Airflow to trigger the statistic per vehicle dag.